 \section{Conclusion and future work}

 In this paper we analyzed the node-level performance of the tensor-train SVD algorithm that calculates a low-rank approximation of a high-dimensional tensor.
 The results can also be transferred to other non-randomized high-order SVD algorithms.
 We considered the case where the input tensor is large and dense, but not too large to be processed completely, i.e., to be read from main memory or disk as a whole.
 The theoretical minimal run-time depends on the desired accuracy of the approximation.
 For small tensor-train ranks (low accuracy), the algorithm is memory-bound and the ideal run-time on current hardware is approximately twice the time required for reading the data (transferring it from the memory to the CPU).
 For larger tensor-train ranks (higher accuracy), the algorithm becomes compute-bound and the ideal run-time increases linearly with the maximal TT-rank.
 We presented different variants of the TT-SVD algorithm.
 In order to reduce the computational complexity, these variants start with the calculation of the TT-cores at the boundaries of the tensor-train and reduce the data size in each step.
 The key ingredient is a Q-less tall-skinny QR decomposition based on Householder reflections that handles rank-deficient matrices without pivoting by clever use of floating point arithmetic.
-We performed numerical experiments with $2^d$ tensors of size up to 550~GByte ($d=36$) on up 224 cores on a small HPC cluster.
+We performed numerical experiments with $2^d$ tensors of size up to 550~GByte ($d=36$) on up 224 cores on a small cluster.
 Our hybrid-parallel (MPI+OpenMP) TT-SVD implementation achieves almost optimal run-time for small ranks and about 25\% peak performance for larger TT-ranks.
-On a single CPU socket, our implementation is about $50\times$ faster compared to TT-SVD algorithms in other tensor-train libraries.
-Our estimate for the lower bound of the run-time is reading the data twice from main memory.
-This also indicates when it might be beneficial to switch to randomized HOSVD algorithms that can circumvent this lower bound by not considering all data.
+On a single CPU socket, our implementation is about $50\times$ faster compared to TT-SVD algorithms in other libraries.
+We provide a lower bound for the run-time: reading the data twice from main memory.
+This also indicates that randomized algorithms can cirumvent this lower bound by not considering all data.